Rules, Regulations & Guidelines 2018/19

 14) EXHIBITION: Award winning entries and a selection of other entrant work will be displayed in the exhibition entirely at the discretion of the judges and Council.
 Exhibiting at Goldsmiths’ Hall is an honour.
 To maintain standards all entries will be subject to a selection process.

-For security and record purposes, work will only be released upon production of the numbered ticket issued on delivery.
+For security and record purposes, work will only be released upon production of the numbered ticket issued by the GC&DC team on delivery.
 Postal deliveries are recorded separately and will be returned to the address given by Special Delivery.
 Items valued under £1,000 will be charged £35 for postage, packing and insurance, payable when filling out an online application form.
-For items above this, additional costs of postage, packing and insurance will be added.
+For items (large) above this, additional costs of postage, packing and insurance will be added.

 THE COUNCIL IS THE ARBITER OF THESE RULES AND THEIR INTERPRETATION IS FINAL.